siyuanhe98/siyuanhe98/README.md

 - 📫 How to reach me **he.siyua@northeastern.edu**

 - 📄 **Know about my experiences:** I am passionate about developing innovative solutions and continuously expanding my knowledge and skillset.
-My expertise in full-stack web application development, coupled with my extensive project experience, has allowed me to create compelling software solutions that meet user needs and exceed expectations.
+My extensive project experience has allowed me to create compelling software solutions that meet user needs and exceed expectations.
 During my recent internship, I led the design and development of a recommendation system utilizing JavaScript and Node.js, which generated daily videos for users.
-In addition to my technical skills, I possess exceptional communication and leadership abilities.
+- In addition to my technical skills, I possess exceptional communication and leadership abilities.
 As a former team leader in a school organization, I understand the importance of teamwork and have developed effective communication and leadership skills that will enable me to work collaboratively with others and lead teams to success.

 <h3 align="left">Connect with me:</h3>
 <p align="left">